myrrlyn/apocrypha.es/priv/archive/7ri9vn.md

 Dwarven Tonal Magic was formidable, and accounts speak of their tonal devices inducing paranoia and terror in the Atmorans minds.

-Dwarven arms and armor were known to far surpassed the Atmorans' - both in strength and durability.
+Dwarven arms and armor were known to far surpassed the Atmorans’ — both in strength and durability.
 Such was Hrogar’s fascination with them that he ordered slain Dwarves be completely looted of their equipment, and it be sent to the surface where his plunder-caravans awaited.